243 Miles

 I pity a lump of fur and bone.

 It’s never a buck.
 Never horns.
-Always the females that wander into the path
+It is always the females that wander

 – Teresa Kiplinger